tradeflow-ai/mobile/_docs/tech-stack.md

 ## DevOps & Deployment

-### Routing Engine Deployment: Docker & AWS Lightsail
+### Routing Engine Deployment: Docker Containerization
--   **Description:** The VROOM/OSRM engine is containerized with Docker and deployed on AWS Lightsail.
+-   **Description:** The VROOM/OSRM engine is containerized with Docker for flexible deployment across different infrastructure providers.
 -   **Best Practices:**
-    -   Use multi-stage Docker builds to create lean production images.
+    -   Use multi-stage Docker builds to create lean production images with compiled VROOM binary.
     -   Manage all secrets (API keys, etc.) via environment variables, never hardcoded in the `Dockerfile`.
+    -   Implement proper health checks for both VROOM and OSRM services.
+    -   Use Docker networks to facilitate secure communication between services.
 -   **Conventions:**
-    -   The project will include a `docker-compose.yml` file to facilitate easy local development and testing of the routing engine.
+    -   The project includes a `docker-compose.yml` file to facilitate easy local development and testing of the routing engine.
+    -   OSRM data setup is automated through scripts in the `docker/osrm/` directory.
--   **Limitations & Considerations:**
+-   **Scalability Considerations:**
-    -   Lightsail provides simplicity at the cost of scalability.
-We have a hard memory ceiling of 32GB.
-A formal plan to migrate to AWS EC2 must be maintained as part of our technical roadmap.
+    -   Memory requirements scale with geographic coverage - North America requires minimum 16GB RAM.
+    -   For larger deployments, consider hosting preprocessed OSRM data files externally.
+    -   Container orchestration (Kubernetes) can be implemented for high-availability deployments.

 ### Application Deployment: Expo Application Services (EAS)
 -   **Description:** EAS is used for building and deploying the React Native application.